 Daniel Lustig, Ph.D., University of Wisconsin, Madison (1995).
 Family adjustment and adjustment to disability.

 Steven L. West, Ph.D., Texas Tech University (2000).
-Access to care, military and veteran health, moral injuries, and traumatic brain injuries.
+Access to care, substance misuse and addiction, military and veteran health, moral injuries, and disability science.

 Stephen Zanskas, Ph.D., Michigan State University (2007).
-Development of consultation skills in graduate rehabilitation counseling education programs, the psychosocial aspects of disability, professional issues and ethics.
+Development of consultation skills in graduate rehabilitation counseling education programs, psychosocial aspects of disability, professional issues, and ethics.